liampc/100-days-of-code/log.md

 Progress: follow a JS exercise on changing CSS variables, study more about objects and constructors

 Thoughts: This day has been really difficuly, not because of the coding but wilth all the things happending around the world and in my country.

+## Day 13 : 3 June 2020

+Progress: learn more about object and object prototype.

+Thoughts : Although I am still not completely confident, I now understand more about how when you use methods, its actually accessing the saved methods from objects's prototype.
+I can't still fully grasp the whole process but I will be starting a new Project called Library for the next day.